 Don't ask for payment details upfront

 While collecting payment details during the sign-up process might make sense, asking for payment details upfront can be a barrier if you aren't ready to convert that user into a customer right away.
-It's crucial to consider the balance between having better guarantees and conversions vs. having fewer free trial sign-ups.
+Consider the balance between having better guarantees and conversions vs. having fewer free trial sign-ups.
 Asking for payment details upfront can help you have your cake and eat it, too: better conversion rates combined with a large number of free trial users.

 Let users know what they'll get